BenchCouncil/TimeMosaic/README.md

   --repo-type dataset \
   --local-dir ./dataset/BLAST
 ```
 After the download finishes, the data will be under dataset/BLAST.
+The weights of **TimeMosaic** trained on large-scale datasets can be accessed here: [Google Drive Link](https://drive.google.com/drive/folders/1xPb8em4Q6i-I7uMLlMJUP4p2UnlbuMxH?usp=sharing).

 3. Train and evaluate model.
 We provide the experiment scripts for all benchmarks under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:
 ```bash